danielanthonycollins/exquizite/README.md

 404 Error: If any attempt is made to navigate to a page on the website which doesn't exist, the 404.html page should be shown automatically.
 After entering a page name at the end of the websites URL which doesn't exist, the 404 page appeared so this test returned the expected result.

+Spam Clicks: Every page was tested with spam clicks, by clicking as many buttons, links and features as possible in a very short period, in an effort to try and break the website, but this returned no bugs or errors.

 ### **Validators**

 To be completed